sourcegraph/language-server-protocol/extension-workspace-references.md

  * interface etc that has a reference to it.
 Effectively, it contains data similar
  * to SymbolInformation except all fields are optional.
  *
- * ReferenceSymbolInformation does NOT always uniquely identify a symbol.
-The
+ * ReferenceSymbolInformation usually uniquely identifies a symbol, but it is
- * caller should effectively consider the returned information to be
- * information about the symbol which _generally_ (but NOT always) identifies a
- * single symbol.
+ * not guaranteed to do so.
  */
 interface ReferenceSymbolInformation {
     /**